fschutt/azul/README.md

 [Crates.io](https://crates.io/crates/azul) | [Library documentation](https://docs.rs/azul) | [User guide](http://azul.rs/)

+## Installation notes

+On Linux, you currently need to install `cmake` before you can use.
+It is used during the build process to compile freetype.

 ## Design

 azul is a library designed from the experience gathered during working with other